spelinski/BoardGameAIEngine/README.txt

 This is a Python engine for the board game BattleLine

-To run the unit tests, call python - m unittest discover from the project directory
+To run the unit tests, call python -m unittest discover from the project directory

 To run code coverage, pip install coverage
-To create a coverage report, use coverage - m unittest discover
+To create a coverage report, use coverage run -m unittest discover

-Then, issue coverage report - m for command line coverage, or coverage html for a index.html file in htmlcov
+Then, issue coverage report -m for command line coverage, or coverage html for a index.html file in htmlcov

 To use hooks copy them from the gitHooks folder to .git/hooks/ This currently includes a file for pre-commit